Dirk-/NanoBLEFlashPrefs/README.md

     // Write it to flash memory
     myFlashPrefs.writePrefs(&prefs, sizeof(prefs));

-In order to understand the return values of the functions use `errorString()` like this:
+In order to understand the return values of the functions, use `errorString()` like this:

     int rc = myFlashPrefs.readPrefs(&prefs, sizeof(prefs));
     Serial.println(myFlashPrefs.errorString(rc));